 If this isn’t possible, one of you may be able to convert the joint policy into a single policy, perhaps to cover the mortgage on the family home.
 The other partner would then need to arrange a single policy for themselves.

-The final option would be to cancel the policy - you won’t get any refund of premiums you’ve already paid - with each of you taking out your own policy.
+The final option would be to cancel the policy.
+You won’t get any refund on premiums you’ve already paid, with each of you taking out your own policy.